k0r1g/twinbench-kori/READMEv1.md

 NOTE: And the way we win the benchmark is a model with two system prompts (one that it is working on) and the other crafted to ask the best questions

 ---
+title: TwinMemBench
-TwinMemBench: Benchmark for Efficient Memory Alignment between Agents
+subtitle: Benchmark for Efficient Memory Alignment between Agents
 ---

 About: